 Alone, these aren’t issues that torpedo the film directly but the wider cast of characters and ensemble scenes drag the affair down further.
 Here, Rams cannot quite decide whether to pitch itself as a more serious affair or an out-and-out comedy.
 There are too many jokes for the former but not enough driving force for success as the latter.
 Aside from a few visual absurdities, nothing lands.
 Gags are either flaccidly specific sheepherding jokes or half-hearted Aussie bants from the other local ranchers, with none of the actors seemingly confident enough in the material to bother trying very much.
 Most egregious is the hapless Big City agricultural department rep (Leon Ford) who just doesn’t get that this very valley is built on mutton, damn it!
 The blasé nature with which he discusses disposing of the tainted herds whilst marveling at the lack of phone signal on an outback farm is meant to be funny, maybe?
 In another director’s film it might very well be.
 The whole project derives from a 2015 Icelandic original film of the same name.
 Perhaps something is lost in the translation of setting from icy tundra to scorched earth.

 Rams is on Sky Cinema and NOW on Sunday, June 20th.
-Previously available on other platforms.
+On Mubi on February, 6th (2022).
+Also available on other platforms.